 Experts agree that a laser hair loss treatment can stimulate resting hairs to grow.
-Laser treatments improve existing hair health, promote hair growth and is one of the best hair loss treatments in the world today.
+Laser treatments can improve existing hair health, promote hair growth and is one of the best hair loss treatments in the world today.
 People who have undergone a hair transplant also need to use a laser device to improve and strengthen newly transplanted hair follicles.
 Men who ingest Propecia (a drug we advise against), use low level lasers to stimulate hair follicles from the outside.
 Women and men who use Minoxidil topically, use laser therapy to improve its effectiveness in hair growth... and the list goes on.

 Laser Light Promotes Hair Growth